Frequently Asked Questions

 Can I come to my treatment if I am on my period?

 YES!
 Absolutely, you can come to your appointment if you are on your period.
 We leave that up to your comfort level; it is not a limiting factor in your care.
-In fact, if your symptoms worsen particularly while menstruating, you and your PT may discuss having you come intentionally for a treatment on your period.
+In fact, if your symptoms worsen particularly while menstruating, you and your therapist may discuss having you come intentionally for a treatment on your period.

 Do I need to shave or shower before my appointment?